Table of Contents

 23. Amendment Process

-The College of Law faculty may amend these rules by majority vote.
-The Curriculum Committee may amend these rules (except this section) by unanimous vote and notice to the faculty.
+The College of Law faculty may amend these rules by majority vote, and the Curriculum Committee may amend these rules (except this section) by unanimous vote and notice to the faculty.